bilgelm/silaR/README.md

 assessments of individuals.

 This implementation of SILA makes multiple modifications to the original
+method:

-method: - Instead of smoothing the rate vs. value function with LOESS, a generalized additive model with a log-link is used.
-Unlike LOESS, this ensures that the smoothed function will be non-negative. - Integration is performed using the `lsoda` ODE integrator. - The default approach for estimating time shifts is to use all visits per subject rather than the last visit only. - An initial check examines if biomarkers are globally increasing or decreasing with age, and tries to assess the accuracy of the monotonicity assumption (note: biomarkers decreasing with age are currently not allowed).
+- Instead of smoothing the rate vs. value function with LOESS, a generalized additive model with a log-link is used.
+Unlike LOESS, this ensures that the smoothed function will be non-negative.
+- Integration is performed using the `lsoda` ODE integrator.
+- The default approach for estimating time shifts is to use all visits per subject rather than the last visit only.
+- An initial check examines if biomarkers are globally increasing or decreasing with age and tries to assess the accuracy of the monotonicity assumption.
+Functions support working with decreasing biomarkers.

 ## Installation